clausnz/php-helpers/doc/README.md

 **Return Value:**

-The value of the last element.
-Type could be anything.
+The value of the last element, without key.
+Mixed type.